doublemoulinet/Morrowind-Modular-Mod-Guide/CONTENT.md

 	- Disable the ESP.
 The meshes will be used in the following mod
 1. [Fixed Version of Gnisis Minaret](https://www.nexusmods.com/morrowind/mods/46184?tab=files)
 	- Download and install the Optional File "Fixed Version of Gnisis Minaret"
-	- Enable only the "ENG" ESP
+	- Enable only the English ESP
-	- Cleaning: the ESP requires cleaning
 1. [Tales of Ald Velothi](https://www.nexusmods.com/morrowind/mods/47276?tab=files)
 	- Cleaning: the mod requires cleaning
 1. [Telvanni Lighthouse - Tel Branora](https://www.nexusmods.com/morrowind/mods/42664?tab=files)